 Getting quite used to her quirkiness I rolled my eyes at the ceiling.
 She ignored my gesture and continued her narrative.

-‘Out there in Paris they were chopping off heads faster than the miller could get up them stairs and show me why he married me.
+‘Out there in Paris, they were chopping off heads faster than the miller could get up them stairs and show me why he married me.
 Many people fled.
 Those who could afford it crossed the channel.
 A few of those families settled in our town… foreigners you know.
 They spoke funny but with time they learned English… or at least something that sounded like it.’
-She looked at me with wide open eyes holding both her hands open in front of her chest adding, ‘Well strangers, you know… what do you expect?’
+She looked at me with those wide-open brown eyes, ‘foreigners, you know… what do you expect?’

 Bemused, I smiled, thinking not much has changed then, eh?